Do you tend to overanalyze and overthink every email you get or write?

 Another useful tip is to lead by example.

-In this case, that means you should end your email by sharing the phone number you’ll use when contacting the recipient of your email.
+In this case, that means you should end your email by sharing your phone number.

 Simply, write: